Six Simple Ways To Get Debt Free And Stay That Way!

 2. Use a balance transfer.

 Not all credit cards and credit card companies are created equal.
-If you have a credit card with high interest and want to work at chopping away at your payments then consider using a balance transfer.
+If you have a credit card with high interest and want to work at chopping away at your payments then consider using a debt consolidation loan or a balance transfer.
 There are a variety of different credit card companies that offer limited time 0% interest fees on balance transfers.
 It may seem like the opposite of a good idea to open another credit card, but if you know you can pay off the balance you are transferring then this could save you a ton of money.

 1. Increase your income.